-Ozempic and Gastroparesis: Examining the Causal Link
+Ozempic and Gastroparesis: Understanding the Risk and FDA Warnings

-From General Health to Targeted Exposure Concerns
+From General Wellness to Targeted Risk Assessment

-The transition from general health and science information to a focused investigation of Ozempic-related gastroparesis is essential for understanding occupational hazards.
-Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus and to reduce the risk of major adverse cardiovascular events in adults with type 2 diabetes and established cardiovascular disease (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Its mechanism involves slowing gastric emptying, which contributes to its glycemic effects but also raises concerns about gastroparesis—a condition characterized by delayed gastric emptying without mechanical obstruction, leading to symptoms such as nausea, vomiting, early satiety, and abdominal pain.
-Clinical presentation of gastroparesis overlaps with common gastrointestinal adverse reactions reported in Ozempic trials.
-In placebo-controlled studies, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo (placebo 15.3%, Ozempic 0.5 mg 32.7%, Ozempic 1 mg 36.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+In the pool of placebo-controlled trials, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo (placebo 15.3%, Ozempic 0.5 mg 32.7%, Ozempic 1 mg 36.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
 The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
 More patients receiving Ozempic 0.5 mg (3.1%) and Ozempic 1 mg (3.8%) discontinued treatment due to gastrointestinal adverse reactions than patients receiving placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-In a trial with Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic 2 mg (34.0%) vs Ozempic 1 mg (30.8%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+In the trial with Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic 2 mg (34.0%) vs Ozempic 1 mg (30.8%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
 Additional gastrointestinal adverse reactions with a frequency of less than 5% included dyspepsia (placebo 1.9%, 0.5 mg 3.5%, 1 mg 2.7%), eructation (0%, 2.7%, 1.1%), flatulence (0.8%, 0.4%, 1.5%), gastroesophageal reflux disease (0%, 1.9%, 1.5%), and gastritis (0.8%, 0.8%, 0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+While these data do not explicitly diagnose gastroparesis, the symptom profile—particularly nausea, vomiting, dyspepsia, and gastroesophageal reflux—is consistent with gastroparesis presentation.

 Important Notice